bhavya-analytics/healthcare-data-analytics/README.md

 - Add dashboard layer in Power BI or Tableau
 - Expand datasets for member eligibility and pharmacy analytics
 - Add Airflow orchestration for pipeline automation

+- ## Advanced Analytics

+This project includes advanced SQL techniques to simulate real-world analytics:

+- Window functions (RANK, running totals)
+- Cohort analysis for patient behavior tracking
+- Time-series analysis for claim trends

+These techniques are commonly used in business intelligence and data analysis roles to support decision-making and performance tracking.

+## Business Impact

+This project demonstrates how data can be used to:

+- Identify high-value patients and spending patterns
+- Track healthcare utilization trends over time
+- Analyze provider performance and specialization impact
+- Enable data-driven decision-making in healthcare operations